Mooophy/LeetCode-Solutions/0925 Long Pressed Name.md

 ### 925. Long Pressed Name
 * `Two Pointers`
 * O(n), O(1)
-* Loop Invariant: `j has not reached end and only normal copy and long pressed encounted so far.`
+* Loop Invariant: `j has not reached end and only normal copy and long pressed has been encountered so far.`
 * Detail: There two cases here, copy and long (pressed), both normal.
 If both failed then return false.
 After j has reached end, i must reach its end as well.
 Otherwise, there are letters left in string `name`.
 This case also yield false.
 * C++
 ```cpp